suncoast-devs/handbook/lessons/cs-arrays/index.md

 This method looks for an element that matches the value we supply.
 If the value is in the list, we receive the `0-based-index` of the element.
 That is, if the value is found in the very first position we receive `0` as the result.
-If it is in the second position we receive `1`. returned if it is found.
+If the value is found in the second position we receive `1` returned.
 If the value is not in the list, the special value `-1` is returned.
 Since `-1` can never be a valid index it indicates _"not found"_